Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A single internet gateway, because it is not redundant across both `AZ`s.
 - [x] A single `NAT` gateway, because it is not redundant across both `AZ`s.
 - [ ] The default `VPC` route table, because it can be associated with a single `AZ` only.

+### An organization stores sensitive customer in S3 buckets protected by bucket policies.
+Recently, there have been reports that unauthorized entities within the company have been trying to access the data on those S3 buckets.
+The Chief Information Security Officer (CISO) would like to know which buckets are being targeted and determine who is responsible for trying to access that information.
+Which steps should a SysOps Administrator take to meet the CISO's requirement?
+(Choose two.)

+- [ ] Enable Amazon S3 Analytics on all affected S3 buckets to obtain a report of which buckets are being accessed without authorization.
+- [x] Enable Amazon S3 Server Access Logging on all affected S3 buckets and have the logs stored in a bucket dedicated for logs.
+- [ ] Use Amazon Athena to query S3 Analytics report for `HTTP` `403` errors, and determine the IAM user or role making the requests.
+- [x] Use Amazon Athena to query the S3 Server Access Logs for `HTTP` `403` errors, and determine the IAM user or role making the requests.
+- [ ] Use Amazon Athena to query the S3 Server Access Logs for `HTTP` `503` errors, and determine the IAM user or role making the requests.

+### A company is preparing for a marketing campaign that will increase traffic to a new web application.
+The application uses Amazon API Gateway and AWS Lambda for the application logic.
+The application stores relevant user data in an Amazon Aurora MySQL DB cluster that has one Aurora Replica.
+Database queries for the application are `5%` write and `95%` read.
+What should a SysOps administrator do to scale the database when traffic increases?

+- [x] Configure Aurora Auto Scaling to add or remove Aurora Replicas in the cluster based on the average CPU utilization of the Aurora Replicas.
+- [ ] Configure Aurora Auto Scaling to increase or decrease the size of the Aurora Replicas based on the average CPU utilization of the Aurora Replicas.
+- [ ] Configure AWS Auto Scaling to monitor the Aurora cluster.
+Configure AWS Auto Scaling to add or remove Aurora Replicas in the cluster based on the average CPU utilization of the primary instance.
+- [ ] Configure AWS Auto Scaling to monitor the Aurora cluster.
+Configure AWS Auto Scaling to add or remove Aurora Replicas in the cluster based on the average CPU utilization of the existing Aurora Replica.